Rodrigo Possebon

-Rodrigo Pereira Possebon (born 13 February 1989) is a professional footballer who last played as a midfielder for V.League 1 side Hồ Chí Minh City.
+Rodrigo Pereira Possebon (born 13 February 1989) is a professional football executive and former player who played as a midfielder.
+He is the current director of football of Athletico Paranaense.

 A box-to-box midfielder, as a youth, he played for Internacional in Brazil.
 He was spotted and signed by Manchester United in 2008.
 After two unsuccessful years with Manchester United which saw him only making 3 league appearances, he went on loan to Braga of Portugal for the first half of the 2009–10 season.
 He has since joined various clubs before joining Hồ Chí Minh City in 2018.
 Due to his ancestry, he was chosen to play for the Italy under-20s, playing one match for them in 2009.